Xeeynamo/sotn-decomp/README.md

 1. Run `make extract` to generate the assembly files
 1. Run `make all` to compile the binaries into the `build/` directory

+## Non-matching build

+Some of the functions that do not fully match the original game can be compiled by defining `#define NON_MATCHING` on a header file or by passing `-DNON_MATCHING to the compiler.
+In theory they might be logically equivalent in-game, but I cannot promise that.
+Few of them could match by tuning or changing the compiler.

 # Notes

 * I suspect that GCC 2.7.2 / PSY-Q 3.6 have been used to originally compile `DRA.BIN`